Salesforce Credentials

 DataBlend Offers Two Ways to Connect:

+The REST API can be used to access objects that may not appear in the standard connection.
 DataBlend can establish a connection with any Salesforce Edition that supports API access:

 - Enterprise Edition